holoviz/holoviz/doc/Roadmap.rst

     much more solid and usable, and updating HoloViews to use that could bring big performance improvements for midsize plots.

-3.  **New and improved workflow examples in biomedical and Earth science, especially utilizing machine learning**: Demonstrations for handling and visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.
+3.  **New and improved workflow examples in biomedical and Earth sciences, especially utilizing machine learning**: Demonstrations for handling and visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.